Poeng mang

-If used singly the drum is played on two hands only.
+If used singly the drum is played with two hands only.

 Construction

 The poeng mang khok is set of 7 poeng mang drums of graded sizes which are tuned to the desired pitches and tones by stretching the leather faces and applying a mixture of kneaded cooked rice and ash to the center of one face.
 The tuned drums are tied together and hung in order of pitches on a semi- circular wooden framework called khok poeng (about 60 centimeters high).
 The lowest pitch drum is hung on the furthest left and the highest pitch drum is hung on the furthest right.

 Uses

 If using the set, the musician sits inside the khok poeng and uses his hands to beat the drums.
 Sometimes the elbows or head are used to present fantastic and joyful styles.
 If the single drum is used he holds both ends with his hands to play.